maximmasiutin/rsa-hastad-broadcast/README.md

 and it became known as Hastad's broadcast attack.

-This Python 3 script can be used as a CTF (capture the flag) tool to demonstrate this Hastad's broadcast attack.
+This Python 3 script can be used as a CTF (capture the flag) tool to solve chellenges based on the Hastad's broadcast attack.

 ## Version istory